fcamel/gj/README.md

 The goals of [gj] from high to low are:

-* Low miss: it's bad to miss a caller when you refactor codes or find out who modifies the target variable.
+* Low miss: it's bad to miss a caller when you refactor codes or want to find out who modifies the target variable.
 * Speed: list possible targets instantly.
 * Less reading time: interactively narrow down to your target.

 [gj] is used in two ways:

 * Run as an interactive command line tool to edit and filter candidate files interactively.
-* As a plugin in [Vim] to find files which containt the word under the cursor.
+* As a plugin in [Vim] to find files which contain the word under the cursor.

 ## Demo ##